Table of Contents Search for printer HOME

 A study of tree rings in ancient logs and other data, published at the end of the century, indicated that since the 1860s Northern Hemisphere temperatures had soared to a level higher than anything in at least the past thousand years, and at a more rapid rate.
 Skeptics passionately attacked the "hockey-stick" shaped curve as fallacious or even fraudulent.
 However, independent projects by many other researchers using different kinds of data confirmed that recent global temperatures had abruptly shot up above anything experienced in the past several thousand years.
 If the rise continued unchecked, much of the planet would reach temperatures hotter than the human species had evolved to survive.

 In 1988 when scientists had first begun to call for restrictions on greenhouse gases, the world's governments created a panel to give advice on the issue.
 Although managed under the auspices of the United Nations, this Intergovernmental Panel on Climate Change (IPCC) was comprised of representatives appointed independently by each government.
-Hundreds, and later thousands, of experts donated their time to study groups that worked out what could or could not be reliably said.
-By 2001 the IPCC managed to establish a consensus, phrased so cautiously that none of the government representatives ventured to dissent.
-It was much more likely than not, the panel announced, that our civilization was headed for severe global warming.
-At that point the discovery of global warming was essentially completed.
-Scientists knew the most important things about how the climate could change during the 21st century, and what impacts might follow.
-How the climate would actually change now depended chiefly on what policies governments would choose to enact.
+Hundreds, later thousands of experts donated their time to groups that convened to work out what could or could not be reliably said.

 Back in 1992 the world's leaders had met in Rio de Janeiro to discuss environmental problems.
 In a Framework Convention on Climate Change, signed by more than 150 nations, they solemnly promised to work toward preventing "dangerous anthropogenic interference with the climate system."
 The parties to the Convention agreed to meet periodically, and a 1997 Conference of the Parties in Kyoto set targets for industrialized nations to reduce greenhouse gas emissions.
 But the developing nations refused to consider such reductions, and the U.S. Senate, spurred by a propaganda campaign funded by right-wing and industrial interests, rejected the Kyoto treaty in advance.